zdzielinski/kube-context.sh/README.md

 # kube-context.sh

-Easily manage your kubernetes contexts using custom yaml configuration files.
+Easily manage your kubernetes contexts using an independent directory of yaml configuration files.

 ## Installation